uluturki/social-annotate/paper.md

 Aspects of this task that can be automated or augmented to help annotators and reduce overhead.
 However, these automated approaches often require implementing custom data pipelines or tools.
 This introduces a cost of entry that excludes researchers with limited technical know-how or financial resources and makes studies of smaller scope less feasible in terms of effort or financial cost.

-Here we build Social-Annotate, an extendable and configurable browser extension for data collection, to achieve following goals:
+Here we build `Social-Annotate`, an extendable and configurable browser extension for data collection, to achieve following goals:

 - Bringing online data sources and data collection platform together to speed-up the annotation process.
 - Survey forms that are easy to customize for non-technical users, and extendable for other websites.